 Faculty members currently teaching online or hybrid who are trying to improve outcomes, are looking for a new approach, or just want to try some fresh ideas in their courses, can schedule a course review with one of the instructional designers from Online Learning and Services (OLS).
 Contact the OLS instructional design team.

 The instructional design team, in collaboration with the Library faculty can help online and hybrid teaching faculty with finding resources related to copyright, the doctrine of Fair Use, the Digital Millennium Copyright Act, and the TEACH Act (Technology Education and Copyright Harmonization).
-More information about copyright can be found in the Libraries’ copyright guide.

 In 2003, the University Community and Student Government adopted the Academic Honor Pledge.
 In the pursuit of maintaining online academic integrity at St. John’s, the Office of Online Learning and Services offers faculty some important teaching strategies and online tools.